-In 2013 Melissa Gilbert married actor/director Timothy Busfield and currently lives with him in Michigan.
+In 2013 Melissa Gilbert married actor/director Timothy Busfield.
 She briefly ran for U.S. Representative from Michigan before withdrawing from the race due to health issues.
 Who knows what the future holds for this talented and driven woman.
 (7)

-Melissa represents an important role model to many women for her hard work and perseverance, for her personal journey, and for her accomplishments and contributions to the entertainment industry.
+Melissa represents an important role model for many women for her hard work and perseverance, for her personal journey, and for her accomplishments and contributions to the entertainment industry.

 What does Melissa Gilbert mean to you?
 What do you most remember about her portrayal of Laura Ingalls Wilder?